-(Optional) By default, headings are displayed for each column of data (in a concise style view) and each item of data (in a detailed style view).
+(Optional) By default, headings are displayed for each column of data in a concise style view, and for each item of data in a detailed style view.
 The -nohdr parameter suppresses the display of these headings.

-Note: If there is no data to be displayed (for example, in an empty), then headings are not displayed irrespective of whether the -nohdr parameter was used or not.
+Note: If there is no data to be displayed, headings are not displayed even if the -nohdr parameter is specified.

 (Optional) By default in a concise view, all columns of data are space-separated.
 The width of each column is set to the maximum possible width of each item of data.
 In a detailed view, each item of data has its own row, and if the headers are displayed the data is separated from the header by a space.
 The -delim parameter overrides this behavior.
-Valid input for the -delim parameter is a one byte character.
-If you enter -delim : on the command line, a colon is used to separate all items of data in a concise view; the spacing of columns does not occur.
-In a detailed view, the data is separated from its header by a colon.
+Valid input for the -delim parameter is a one-byte character.
+If you enter -delim: on the command line, the colon character (:) separates all items of data in a concise view; for example, the spacing of columns does not occur.
+In a detailed view, the data is separated from its header by the specified delimiter.